MichaelCurrin/my-github-projects/topics.md

 ---
-title: All Topics
+title: Topics
 layout: page
 ---

-This page shows all my Github repos, grouped by the topics I've assigned to them.
+This page shows all my GitHub repos, grouped by the topics I've assigned to them.

 {% assign sorted_topics = site.data.all_topics | sort %}
 <div id='repo-topics'>